 When I first started looking into furthering my Korean language skills beyond understanding drama and variety speak, there was a Singaporean girl whose name is Alice I think, who wrote detailed and informative blog posts about her exchange experience in Seoul.
 She’s since closed her blog, sadly.
-But even then, there wasn’t much written about studying Korean full-time in Seoul (for Singaporeans), specifically at Yonsei University Korean Language Institute, where I am completing my Korean studies.
-I thought this information might be useful to those who are afraid to make the big move because of uncertainty.
+But even then, there wasn’t much written about studying Korean full-time in South Korea, specifically at Yonsei University Korean Language Institute, where I am completing my Korean studies.
+I thought this information might be useful to those who—especially Singaporeans—are afraid to make the big move because of uncertainty.

 Picking a School

 With so many universities offering Korean language programmes, how do you pick one?
 I’ll focus only on Yonsei (where I study), Sogang and Ewha, because I do not have close friends from the other schools and I wouldn’t be able to make fair judgments and comments about them.

 The debate right now is mostly between Yonsei and Sogang.
 The former started the first Korean language programme in Seoul for international students 50 years ago, while the latter’s relatively new.
 The standard is 4 hours per day / 200 hours per semester.
 The three schools are known for different things: